Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

     return ret1, ret2
 ```

-Finally, to build the documentation run:
+Finally, to build your documentation run:
 ```
 make html
 ```
-Your documentation can now be viewed opening `_build/html/index.html`
+You should now be able to view your documentation by opening: `_build/html/index.html`

 ## Styling